sourdough pizza crust

 Note: To avoid damaging your pizza stone (or steel), make sure you put it in your cold oven and allow it to preheat with your oven.

-The stone/steel insures your crust becomes crispy on the bottom and that heat is transferred to your pizza quickly, giving the crust the ability to rise.
+The stone/steel insures your crust becomes crispy on the bottom.
+It will transfer heat to your pizza quickly, giving the crust good rise.

-To shape your first pizza, dampen your fingers to prevent the dough from sticking to you.
+To shape your first pizza, dampen (or lightly flour) your fingers to prevent the dough from sticking to you.
 I keep a small bowl of water nearby to dip into as needed.

 Begin pressing out the dough ball with both hands in a circular shape.
 Go from the center outwards, stopping before you flatten the outer crust.